 Is having a fall enough of a diagnosis to warrant Iyashi Care?

 All: Yes, of course.

 Kanako: A lot of times, the callers are family members who are thinking about their aging parents and want to get some ideas on how to prepare for the future.
 They hear [about] Iyashi Care through Keiro’s events and classes.
 And often times, they already provide caregiving in some way.
-So that’s one common trigger.
-Another would be when their loved one is getting discharged from the hospital and [they] are looking for culturally-sensitive care and support.

-called with “good timing” or possibly “too late” to receive full benefit from
+Palliative care is said to be effective from the day of diagnosis.
+For the Iyashi Care program, have people called with “good timing” or possibly “too late” to receive full benefit from the program?

 Kanako: I agree, I don’t think anyone was too late.
 Through Iyashi Care, we can help patients at any stage, so that is one of the reasons that I would say anyone calling is never “too late.”

 Joshua: Yes, palliative care is beneficial from the day of diagnosis.

 Kanako: But there have been cases where we enrolled a patient only one or two days before transitioning them to hospice.
 Even then, they still do benefit from our support to transition into hospice.
 Otherwise, they may not know what hospice is, or that the option is available.